In Mississippi, they call Kevin Serveau the Cisco Kid.

 Obviously, test scores are always an emphasis, but a big one that I've heard from schools is the engagement level.
 Some of the technologies that schools are starting to roll out really seem to have an immediate impact -- for instance, interactive whiteboards.
 Rather than asking students to come up to the board and having nobody raise their hand, everybody is actively participating and wants to come and try out the technology and use the digital pen to write on the board.

-Kevin Serveau describes the effect of interactive whiteboards in the classroom.(1:11)
+Kevin Serveau describes the effect of interactive whiteboards in the classroom.(1:11) An embedded object was here.
+Refer to migration log.

 Have you had a chance to sit in class and see this happen?